TypedDevs/bashunit/.github/CONTRIBUTING.md

 To install the pre-commit of the project with the following command:

-**Please note that you will need to have Shellcheck installed on your computer.** See above how to install shellcheck in your local.
+**Please note that you will need to have ShellCheck and editorconfig-checker installed on your computer.**
+See above how to install in your local.

 ```bash
 make pre_commit/install